View Document Text

 Corporations or Business Entities, and Pension Plans

 The Advisory Fee is paid in arrears.
-Therefore, clients such as individuals, high net worth
+Therefore, clients in these categories do not prepay the

 Plan Fee Charged to Employee Benefit Plans (401(k) and 403(b) Plans)